 - There’s a scammy product named Maximum Shred that offers you a “free trial”, but then charges you $87 every month for a wildly underdosed, inferior supplement.

-One of Maximum Shred’s affiliate marketing “advertisers” is falsely using SupplementReviews.com’s domain in a Google ad, causing much confusion at the expense of SR’s brand.
+One of Maximum Shred’s affiliate marketing “advertisers” falsely used SupplementReviews.com’s domain in a Google ad, causing much confusion at the expense of SR’s brand.

-SR.com does not sell or endorse this product in any way (nor do we here at PricePlow)
+SR.com did not sell or endorse this product in any way (nor do we here at PricePlow)

 We explain what’s really going on here, and break down the Maximum Shred ingredients.

 The results: this $87 supplement is really worth just $4 in ingredients, making it one of the worst ripoffs we’ve ever seen.

 - We strongly urge you not to fall for this product – or any other similar free trial scams that take your credit card – and to cancel any such “subscriptions” as soon as possible.

 The Maximum Shred Scam and their out of control affiliates